ExylumTechnical/Windows-Scripts/README.md

 wifiFix.bat - Can temporaraly fix a tempermental wireless card.<br>
 gatherinfo.bat - Grabs some network information from the machine for troubleshooting later on<br>
 Windows_logging.ps1 - Mainly to be used as a reference for exporting logs for analysis later on<br>
+hunting directory - This is a collection of scripts that are usefull when hunting for unwanted guests on your system

 ## Miscalanious files
 ### python_cheatsheet.py